-David was enjoying his role as the Director of Research at a company that created materials to promote sustainable living.
+David (name changed to respect his privacy) was enjoying his role as the Director of Research at a company that created materials to promote sustainable living.
 His team was responsible for creating new products and solving customer and plant problems.
 He loved the challenge of hiring great people and then establishing and leading R&D teams.

 When his company was acquired, David thought he was in a good position.
 His team was functioning well and producing quality results.
 However, when the merger was complete, the new company quickly reorganized, replacing David and his team with their people.
 Without much warning, David was out of work.
 With two kids in college, David felt the pressure to find a new role quickly.
 He wanted a role that would challenge him with opportunities for growth.
 He also wanted to use his extensive background to help build a more sustainable future.